Rafael Simón Urbina: Return to Venezuela and kidnappings

 Urbina returned to Venezuela in 1936, offering his services to Eleazar López Contreras, including the denunciation of communists such as his former associate Machado.
 He opposed the 1945 Venezuelan coup d'état and after seeking asylum in the Haitian embassy, went into exile in Barranquilla and Santo Domingo, where he sought the help of Dominican Republic dictator Rafael Leonidas Trujillo in planning another invasion of Venezuela.
 He returned to Venezuela following the 1948 Venezuelan coup d'état and unsuccessfully requested the return of his assets, which had been confiscated in 1945.

-On 13 November 1950, he was involved in the failed kidnapping of Venezuelan President Carlos Delgado Chalbaud, which resulted with the death of Delgado and Urbina's accidental leg shooting in that failed event from which he fled seeking exile in Nicaragua.
+On 13 November 1950, he was involved in the failed kidnapping of Venezuelan President Carlos Delgado Chalbaud, which resulted in the death of Delgado and the accidental of Urbina's leg shooting in that failed event from which he fled seeking exile in Nicaragua.
 The Venezuelan government was informed of this and forced the Nicaraguan embassy to hand over Urbina for the murder of Delgado and was murdered that night during a transfer from one prison to another.
 Subsequently, Marcos Pérez Jiménez rose as ruler of Venezuela.